 Please note that the test results are valid for two years, so if you have achieved the language scores above within this time period you can submit this result.

 It is also important to consider that there might be a long wait for IELTS and TOEFL tests to become available as they are often in high demand.
 We recommend that if you have been asked to provide a language score as part of your offer that you book your test as soon as you can, so that you also have time to book another test should you not meet the requirement on the first attempt.

-If the Graduate Admissions Office have informed you that you need to take a test then you will need to do so, and the condition cannot not be changed.
+If the Postgraduate Admissions Office have informed you that you need to take a test then you will need to do so, and the condition cannot not be changed.
 No waiver can be offered.